alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 The first novel contribution is our identification of previously unrecognized sources of inefficiency in PBT: DSL abstraction overhead and sampling costs.
-Prior work on speeding up PBT has never targeted these; even production-grade PBT libraries like Base_quickcheck retain monadic combinators and expensive randomness.
+Prior work on speeding up PBT has never targeted these.
+Indeed, even production-grade PBT libraries like Base_quickcheck are optimized for performance using imperative language features yet retain monadic combinators and expensive randomness.

 Our second source of novelty is the application of staging to PBT generators.
 While using staging to eliminate the abstraction overhead of DSLs is well-studied, it has never before been applied to PBT.
 While staging techniques for optimizing DSLs are well established, their application to PBT is novel.
-Doing so was not easy, and posed some technical challenges --- Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient, and more sophisticated techniques must be used to make programming in a staged generator DSL ergonomic.
+Doing so was not easy, and posed some technical challenges–Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient, and more sophisticated techniques must be used to make programming in a staged generator DSL ergonomic.

 Last, we provide a way
 to synthesize staged generators from type definitions (type-deriving).
-Type-derived generators are standard, but type-derived *staged* generators are a two-level metaprogram: based on the type, we generate code that generates a generator.
+Type-derived generators are standard in the PBT literature, but type-derived *staged* generators are a two-level metaprogram: based on a type, we generate code that generates a PBT generator.

 ## Reviewers A and C ask about our benchmarks, how we chose them, and the balance between testing time versus generation time in practice